Vietnam deploys troops to enforce lockdown in largest city | Health

 - Vietnam

-People in the city's Phu Nhuan and Go Vap districts told Reuters they had received packages of rice, meat, fish, and vegetables.
+People in the city's Phu Nhuan and Go Vap districts told Reuters they had received packages of rice, meat, fish, and vegetables from the military.
 The government announced on Friday it would send 130,000 tonnes of rice from state stockpiles to Ho Chi Minh City and 23 other cities and provinces.

-After managing to contain COVID-19 for much of last year, Vietnam has so far recorded 348,000 infections and at least 8,277 fatalities, with the majority recorded in the current Delta-driven outbreak since late April.
-Around 1.8 million of 98 million people, or 1.8% of the country's population, have been fully vaccinated, one of the lowest rates in the region.
+Just 1.8% of Vietnam's 98 million people have been fully vaccinated - one of the lowest rates in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)